qcri-social/AIDR/Home.md

 Welcome to the AIDR wiki!

-Use the **Navigation** sidebar on the right to browse through the documentation.
+Use the **Navigation** sidebar on the right to browse through the documentation, and collapse the "Pages" sidebar for easier navigation.

-Tip: collapse the "Pages" sidebar for easier navigation.
+# What is AIDR?